The 10% Rule: Is It a Valid Way to Increase Your Weekly Running Mileage?

 Related: Check out my Marathon Training Plans

-When introducing new stimuli like speed, duration of quality workouts, or hills, for the first time, or the first time in a long time, it’s important to not increase mileage at the same time.
+When introducing new stimuli like speed, duration of quality workouts, or hills for the first time or the first time in a long time, it’s important not to increase mileage at the same time.

 Stonehouse reminds runners of what is the only rule in running that truly applies to every runner: when increasing mileage, “run easy on easy days to truly recover and hard on hard days to provide stress.”